Lobanokivan11/sailfishos-uithemer/docs/custom-build.md

 UI defaults are located in *scripts/sailfishos-uithemer.txt*:

-	showEasygui=bool
+	showGuimode=bool

-Show the option to enable/disable the easy mode in the UI.
+Show the option to enable/disable the different UI modes in the UI.

+	guimode=int

+Different UI modes:

+- *0* easy: less options and hassle-free experience.
+- *1* full: full control of the app settings.
+- *2* developer: enable theme developers-tailored options.

 	showDensity=bool